yosephdev/FitGear-Clean/API_DOCUMENTATION.md

 To access admin-only endpoints, you need to:

-1. Login with admin credentials:
+1. Login with admin credentials (contact system administrator for access)
-   - Email: `admin@fitgear.com`
-   - Password: `admin123`

 2. Use the admin token for admin-only endpoints:
    - Creating products
    - Managing orders